na-na-hi/renget/archive/lcbguide.md

 6. You'll be booted to login screen.
 Create new guest account, skip the tutorial and repeat.
 ## Monetization & Gacha
 **1. Identities**
 You obtain Identities from the gacha and Dispensary.
 This is the main thing you'll be rolling for; it's the equivalent of other gacha's units.
 There are three rarities, denoted by the number of 0s.
 The lowest value is 0 and the highest value is 000.
 The naming is related to the Kabbalah.
+Each Identity has 3 regular skills, and a defensive skill.
+Your deck consists of 3 skill 1s, 2 skill 2s, and 1 skill 3.
+You have infinite defensive skills, and they can be activated anytime.
+Each Identity also has a regular passive and a support passive.

 You can level up your Identities (IDs) by using XP Tickets.
 You can also upgrade them in a different way, using a process called Uptying which requires Thread.
 Think of it as promotions.
 This gives them new skills, improves their speed rolls, gives them passives, and gives them better general stats.
 Uptying is a huge power boost; don't use unuptied Identities just because they have a higher rarity.
 If you Uptie an Identity to tier 3, you get new artwork and a new watchable story.
 000 Identities get pretty animated artwork.
 The maximum Uptie level is Uptie 4.

 **2. E.G.O**
 You obtain E.G.O from the gacha, Dispensary, and Battle Pass.
 This is the equivalent of weapons or special moves in other gachas.
 There are 5 slots for each of the 5 rarities: ZAYIN, TETH, HE, WAW and ALEPH.
 At the moment, there are only E.G.Os up to HE level.
 Each one invokes a different attack and costs a different amount of Sin resources.
-You gain one Sin every time you use a skill of that color, unless otherwise specified.
+You gain one Sin every time you use a skill of that Sin affinity, unless otherwise specified.
+Using an E.G.O costs Sanity, and the Sanity is only spent once you use it to attack.

 Using an E.G.O changes your Sin resistances and gives you a new passive for the remainder of the battle.
+The Sin resistances you start out with are based on your lowest level E.G.O, aka your Zayin E.G.O.
 You can have multiple E.G.O passives active at a time.
+The E.G.O passive activities the turn after you use an Awakening E.G.O, or immediately upon using a Corroded E.G.O.
 These factors mean that you shouldn't just focus on the highest rarity E.G.O, but take into account the lower rarity stuff, too.

-Many Zayin E.G.Os are still highly relevant.
+Any non-base E.G.O can do something called Corrosion.
+A Corroded E.G.O has a different attack and effects compared to the regular (Awakening) version.
+Depending on the situation, you may want to use either the Awakening or Corrosion version of the E.G.O.
+E.G.O Corrosion can be reached in multiple ways.
+If you have a non-base E.G.O equipped and reach -45 Sanity at any point in a battle, you lose control of the Sinner, and they will use the Corroded E.G.O and be forced to attack with it, potentially hitting allies.
+Corrosion can also be reached by using an Awakening E.G.O below 0 Sanity, which will give you a percent-based chance for your E.G.O to Corrode.

+The other way that you can use Corroded E.G.O is via Overclocking.
+To Overclock an E.G.O, open the ingame E.G.O menu and hold on the E.G.O you want to Overclock.
+Overclocking will allow you to use the Corroded version of the E.G.O and not hit allies.
+It will also let you control the targeting unless otherwise specified.
+Overclocking an E.G.O will cost 1.5x the amount of E.G.O resources.

 Similarly to Identities, you can upgrade E.G.O using Thread.
 This process is called Threadspinning.
 XP tickets cannot be used on E.G.O.